SaltyAnalysis/about-site/README.md

 # about-site
-A website to provide about-us information and links to our sites.
+A place to provide about-us information and links to our sites in a very raw format.